Event Planning

 The Law School reserves the rights to limit events on certain days and/or times to avoid conflicting programs and to avoid major school-wide events.
 Events scheduled on these days will not be confirmed:

 Reservations are subject to availability and are not finalized until email confirmation from Room Reservations has been received by the event organizer.
 Room Reservations maintains a listing and description of all available law school rooms, including their capacity and AV capabilities, as well as a detailed handbook of relevant policies and procedures.
+All requests for space must be submitted to Room Reservations via EMS WebApp.
 Please contact Room Reservations with any questions, [email protected].

 All events must be listed in the Law School's public calendar, as a first measure in publicizing an event.
 A daily announcement and a weekly digest of Law School events listed in the calendar is sent to the Law School community.